It all radiated from Onegin himself, superbly drawn by George Humphreys. His baritone carried authority and confidence

 George Humphreys is one of the most exciting and versatile baritones of his generation and is equally at home on the concert, opera and recital stages.

-In the 2017-18 season Mr. Humphreys joins the ensemble of the Landestheater Salzburg, where his roles include the Villains in a new Alexandra Liedtke production of Offenbach’s The Tales of Hoffmann conducted by Adrian Kelly, Kreon in Stravinsky’s Oedipus Rex as part of the Dionysien production in Salzburg’s Felsenreitschule directed by Carl Philip von Maldeghem and conducted by Dennis Russell Davies, and the Count in a new Jacopo Spirei production of Mozart’s Le nozze di Figaro conducted by Adrian Kelly.
-He ends the season in Salzburg as Marshall in Hindemith’s Cardillac directed by Amélie Niermeyer.
-Elsewhere, he debuts at Komische Oper Berlin as Cadmus in Barrie Kosky’s production of Händel’s Semele.
-As soloist he can be heard in Bach’s Christmas Oratorio during a concert tour through Australia with the Choir of London and the Australian Chamber Orchestra, as baritone soloist in Mahler’s Symphony No. 8 with the Swedish Radio Symphony Orchestra in Stockholm under Daniel Harding, as Christ in Bach’s St. Matthew Passion with the London Handel Festival under Laurence Cummings, as Aeneas in Purcell’s Dido and Aeneas with La Nuova Musica at Wigmore Hall, and in Mozart’s Coronation Mass with the Mozarteum Orchestra Salzburg on tour in Spain.
+In the 2017-18 season Mr. Humphreys joined the ensemble of the Salzburger Landestheater, where his roles included the Villains in a new Alexandra Liedtke production of Offenbach’s The Tales of Hoffmann conducted by Adrian Kelly, Kreon in Stravinsky’s Oedipus Rex as part of the Dionysien production in Salzburg’s Felsenreitschule directed by Carl Philip von Maldeghem and conducted by Dennis Russell Davies, and the Count in a new Jacopo Spirei production of Le nozze di Figaro.
+He ended the season in Salzburg as Marshall in Hindemith’s Cardillac directed by Amélie Niermeyer.
+Elsewhere, he debuted at Komische Oper Berlin as Cadmus in Barrie Kosky’s production of Händel’s Semele.
+As soloist he could be heard in Bach’s Christmas Oratorio during a concert tour through Australia with the Choir of London and the Australian Chamber Orchestra, as baritone soloist in Mahler’s Symphony No. 8 with the Swedish Radio Symphony Orchestra in Stockholm under Daniel Harding, as Christ in St. Matthew Passion with the London Handel Festival under Laurence Cummings, as Aeneas in Purcell’s Dido and Aeneas with La Nuova Musica at Wigmore Hall, and in Mozart’s Coronation Mass with the Mozarteum Orchestra Salzburg on tour in Spain.

 His 2016-17 season included singing Aeneas alongside Dame Ann Murray in Dido and Aeneas with David Bates’ La Nuova Musica at St Johns Smith Square in London, Giove in La Calisto and the St John Passion with English Touring Opera, and his role debut as Leporello in the Nederlandse Reisopera’s new production of Mozart’s Don Giovanni directed by Jo Davies and conducted by Julia Jones.
 He finished the season with his debut at the Aldeburgh Festival singing Demetrius in Britten’s A Midsummer Night’s Dream directed by Netia Jones and conducted by Ryan Wigglesworth.
 Concert engagements saw him return to the City of Birmingham Symphony Orchestra as soloist in Handel’s Messiah and the London Handel Festival for the St. Matthew Passion.